irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 This is not anything new, but your general playstyle for loud should be sniping most of the time, because enemies will target you less if you stand still, and also target you less if you are further away from enemies than your teammates are.
 And since enemies will always focus you for a few seconds after you damage them, it is recommended you run one-shoting weapons, and snipers fit this role the best.

 ### Build(s) to try
 Barebone skills - Dodge and/or stealth skills should be prioritized, depending on your playstyle.
 Bullseye is always required for loud.
-Skills that imrpove balistic vests are extremely beneficial, since this perk now favours the Light Ballistic Vest.
+Skills that improve balistic vests are extremely beneficial, since this perk now favours the Light Ballistic Vest.

 Build 1 - Backline Sniper https://pd2builder.netlify.app/?s=5O000h009410380-68N9k00g100&p=6&a=1&t=b&d=53
 Stay behind your team and snipe enemies before they get a chance to even shoot at you.
 Don't forget to stay crouched to gain burglar's benefits.
 You may replace basic swan song with blodthirst basic if you want an additional option for dealing with bulldozers.
 You can use any secondary deployable that would fit your current game the best, decide which based on your teammates' loadouts.
 You can also bring a grenade case if u want to use grenades yourself, instead of throwable axes/knives/cards.